Vancouver’s February Winter Wander

-In 2019 Winter Wander takes place on Saturday, February 2nd, from 10 am until 5 pm.
+In 2019 Winter Wander took place on Saturday, February 2nd, from 10 am until 5 pm.

-Each year tickets cost $5 and children ages 5 and under are free.
-2019 is the same.
+Each year tickets cost about $5 and children ages 5 and under are free.
+2019 was the same.

 Participating attractions include the H.R.
 MacMillan Space Centre, Museum of Vancouver, Vancouver Maritime Museum, Vancouver Academy of Music and the City of Vancouver Archives.
 Outdoors there are a couple of food trucks, and roving entertainment is provided by Bard on the Beach and the Academy of Music at specific times.

 Admission to the Museum of Vancouver, H.R.
 MacMillan Space Centre and Maritime Museum on regular days costs between about $14 and $21 or so per adult for each venue, or $43 for a day pass to see all three, which means the Winter Wander pass is a fantastic deal!
 What’s more?
 Children 5 and under are free.
 Expect the place to be busy!

 Winter Wander is a great family event, and all three of the main museum attractions are both interesting and educational.
 You’ll learn about the history of Vancouver, about the universe and space exploration, and about maritime life and history.

 Assuming you’re willing to wait in the lineups, during the Vancouver Winter Wander event you’ll get to see lots of historic displays, take your photo in a spacesuit and climb aboard a genuine historic RCMP police vessel, all for just $5!

 What to Expect